kubernetes-up-and-running/kuard/README.md

 4. Open your browser to http://localhost:8081.

 This should support live reload of any changes to the client.
 The Go server will need to be exited and restarted to see changes.

-### Makefiles

-Go building makefiles taken from https://github.com/thockin/go-build-template with an Apache 2.0 license.
-Handling multiple targets taken from https://github.com/bowei/go-build-template.

-These have been heavily modified.
-* Support explicit docker volume for caching vs. using host mounts (as they are really slow on macOS)
-* Building/caching node
-* Fake versions so we can play with upgrades of this server

 ### TODO
 * [ ] Make file system browser better.
 Show size, permissions, etc.  Might be able to do this by faking out an `index.html` as part of the http.FileSystem stuff.